Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 The risk scenarios you should price in

-AI capex pause (hyperscaler ROI questions).
-The scenario where Microsoft, Google, or Meta pulls back 2027 capex guidance.
-Signals to watch: ROI-on-AI language in hyperscaler calls; "supply-balanced" language replacing "demand exceeds supply" framing; hyperscaler net-add slowdown.
-De-risking: trim NVDA + AVGO; rotate to power / data center REITs / equipment (already-contracted multi-year deliveries).
+De-risking if signals turn: trim NVDA + AVGO; rotate to power, data center REITs, and equipment (already-contracted multi-year deliveries).
 The chips are most cyclical at the moment of pause; the picks-and-shovels keep shipping through it.

 How an Indian-resident investor actually executes this